- All charities, no matter their size, must meet a series of ongoing obligations to maintain their registration with the ACNC.

-- Standard 3: Compliance with Australian laws - Charities must not commit a serious offence under any Australian law, or breach a law that may result in a penalty of 60 penalty units (currently $10 200) or more.
+- Standard 3: Compliance with Australian laws - Charities must not commit a serious offence under any Australian law, or breach a law that may result in a penalty of 60 penalty units or more.

-- Standard 4: Suitability of Responsible Persons - Charities must take reasonable steps to:
+- Standard 4: Suitability of Responsible People - Charities must take reasonable steps to:

-- be satisfied that their Responsible Persons (such as board or committee members or trustees) are not disqualified from managing a corporation under the Corporations Act 2001 (Cth) or disqualified from being a Responsible Person of a registered charity by the ACNC Commissioner, and
+- be satisfied that their Responsible People (such as board or committee members or trustees) are not disqualified from managing a corporation under the Corporations Act 2001 (Cth) or disqualified from being a Responsible Person of a registered charity by the ACNC Commissioner

 - remove any Responsible Person who does not meet these requirements.

-- Standard 5: Duties of Responsible Persons - Charities must take reasonable steps to make sure that responsible persons are subject to, understand and carry out the duties set out in this standard.
+- Standard 5: Duties of Responsible People - Charities must take reasonable steps to make sure that Responsible People are subject to, understand and carry out the duties set out in this Standard.